 Staying local has been at the heart of the Scottish Government's COVID-19 restrictions and is likely to remain important.
 This year's Art Walk Porty has been cancelled in its usual form, but is happening instead in a physically distanced way.
 The Big Beach Busk at the end of August was a virtual 'gathering' as people were encouraged to 'Play Where We Stay' - staying at home but sharing music online, rather than bringing crowds flocking to the Prom.

-- Larger events will not be possible until Phase 4
+- Larger events will not be possible for the foreseeable future.

 Edinburgh has started to notice that it has a seaside.
 For too long the city seemed to have turned its back on the whole of its waterfront, from South Queensferry and the bridges across the Forth to the edge of Musselburgh at the mouth of the Brunstane Burn.
 That now seems to be changing and visitors and residents from across the city are coming down to the sea in increasing numbers.
 Portobello, alongside the last couple of miles of the city's coastline, is the place I currently call home, having moved here towards the end of 2014.
 Whatever the season or the time of day, there always seems to be something worth photographing.